-[00:14:18] Jeffrey Rosen: Thank you so much, Laura, for your powerful argument that the court fight may indeed have influenced the court to change directions.
-Your intervention in this central question of why the court shifted is important and will very much the debate moving forward.
-Ken Kersch I'd love you to address whether or not conservatives think that the court was correct to shift course.
-In your enthusiastic review of Jeff Shesol's book, you note that the courts for conservative justices, joined initially by Owen Roberts, were convinced that doctrines concerning the separation of powers, federalism and fundamental rights were indispensable foundations of the nation's constitutional order and these justices were opposed by a president for whom law held no interest, other than as a mean to policy or a political end.
+[00:13:32] Jeffrey Rosen: Thank you so much, Laura, for your powerful argument that the Court fight may indeed have influenced the Court to change directions.
+Your intervention in this central question of why the court shifted is important, and will very much affect the debate moving forward.
+Ken Kersch, I'd love you to address whether or not conservatives think that the court was correct to shift course.
+In your enthusiastic review of Jeff Shesol's book, you note that the Court's four conservative justices, joined initially by Owen Roberts, were convinced that doctrines concerning the separation of powers, federalism, and fundamental rights were indispensable foundations of the nation's constitutional order, and these justices were opposed by a president for whom law held no interest other than as a mean to policy or a political end.
 Was the court correct to shift course, and why?

-[00:15:12] Ken Kersch: Well, I think as Laura has just indicated maybe toward the end of her remarks, there were real reasons why this potential change in the rulings of the Supreme Court was viewed by the conservatives and many Americans as a threat.
-That this was the... look, one of the interesting things about Laura's new book is that she focuses on not just the facts of the court fight, but the memory of the court fight.
+[00:14:26] Ken Kersch: Well I think as Laura has just indicated maybe toward the end of her remarks, there were real reasons why this potential change in the rulings of the Supreme Court was viewed by the conservatives and many Americans as a threat.
+Look, one of the interesting things about Laura's new book is that she focuses on not just the facts of the Court fight, but the memory of the Court fight.
 And to a certain extent the memory of the court fight, which where we view it as this pivotal moment where FDR challenged the court and then ultimately prevailed, the memory of that sticks for real reasons.
-That while the changes that happened after 1937 had been in motion for a long time, doctrinally on the court and outside the court, the court fight has come to symbolize a major shift in an understanding of the Constitution.
+While the changes that happened after 1937 had been in motion for a long time doctrinally on the Court and outside the Court, the Court fight has come to symbolize a major shift in an understanding of the Constitution.
+And I think the conservative justices of the Court were anchored and recognized that reality.

-[00:16:34] Ken Kersch: And I think the conservative justices of the court were anchored and recognized that reality.
-Jeff, in his comments a moment ago referred to this period as a rolling constitutional convention.
-And if that is in fact true, there were arguments that at least by the prevailing conventional understandings of the limits of government power particularly national government power but also state government power, there was a major change afoot.
-Again, they didn't all happen with the New Deal, but the New Deal and this fight has come to stand in as the moment we focus on to discuss these broader issues.
+[00:15:58] Ken Kersch: Jeff, in his comments a moment ago, referred to this period as a rolling constitutional convention.
+And if that is in fact true, there were arguments that, at least by the prevailing conventional understandings of the limits of government power, particularly national government power, but also state government power, there was a major change afoot.
+Again, they didn't all happen with the New Deal.
+But the New Deal and this fight has come to stand in as the moment we focus on to discuss these broader issues.
+So let me address your question by just listing a few objections that they would have that I think were very serious objections to this change.

-[00:17:28] Ken Kersch: So, let me address your question by just listing a few objections that they would have that I think were very serious objections to this change.
-Now, I wanna preface this with a footnote and say that look, ultimately I think some of these changes have been in motion for a long time and they were gonna happen anyway.
-And, in fact, you know, had this gone on through a different process, it might have happened somewhat differently, but there was going to be much more of a role for government in the modern era, and the court was at least gonna negotiate that change.
-Maybe not in the same way they did but it was gonna happen anyway.
+[00:16:54] Ken Kersch: Now I wanna preface this with a footnote and say that look, ultimately, I think some of these changes had been in motion for a long time, and they were gonna happen anyway.
+And in fact, had this gone on through a different process, it might have happened somewhat differently, but there was going to be much more of a role for government in the modern era, and the Court was at least gonna negotiate that change, maybe not in the same way they did, but it was gonna happen anyway.
+But let's take the real objections, okay?